 The 4-H of LA County is an urban 4-H. We realize that few people may have their own animals.
 Project Leaders arrange to provide meaningful, hands-on experiences with animals and the opportunity to learn about them, how to behave around them, and how to provide quality care.
 Altadena Foothills 4-H does not own any animals; animals belong to individuals or stables who generously share them with our members.
 If members choose to progress beyond the first year of an animal project (horse, goat, etc.) they may choose to acquire their own animal to enhance their learning experience.
 Some Showmanship Projects may require members to provide their own animal.

 always need adult leaders!
 If you are interested and want to share your skills

 or knowledge with kids, contact the Club Leader to find out how you can get

 We welcome donations or gifts-in-kind from local businesses.
 If your business would like to donate food or drinks, or other gifts-in-kind, contact the Club Leader to share your ideas.

 How can I sign up?

-our club to indicate when a project is at capacity, which means the state's online system
+our club to indicate when a Project is at capacity.
+The state's online system

 might allow you to sign up even though there is actually no room in a